10 Oct The American Lawyer Global 100 Highlights (2019)

-The American Lawyer released their annual Global 100 report, a ranking of the world’s 100 largest law firms by gross revenue, profits per partner, and total attorney headcount.
-Overall, gross revenue for the Global 100 grew by 6.4 percent to $105.7 billion, and profits per equity partner among Global 100 firms increased, on average, by 3.4 percent.
-Attorney headcount also saw an increase this year, with an annual growth of 10.7 percent.
+The American Lawyer released its annual Global 100 report, a ranking of the world’s 100 largest law firms by gross revenue, profits per partner, and total attorney headcount.
+Overall, gross revenue grew by 8.1 percent to $114.2 billion, and profits per equity partner increased, on average, by 4.6 percent.
+Attorney headcount also saw an increase this year, with an annual growth of 5.7 percent.
+According to the report, law firm mergers, rapid growth among Chinese law firms, and a healthy American market coalesced to turn 2018 into a spectacular year.

 Contact Bill Sugarman for more information.